Available as a two-year program

 - University of Guelph – Bachelor of Applied Arts in Justice Studies or Bachelor of Arts and Science (Honours) in Justice Studies

-- University of Ontario Institute of Technology – Bachelor of Arts (Honours) in Criminology and Justice or Forensic Psychology or Legal Studies; B.A.
+- Ontario Tech University – Bachelor of Arts (Honours) in Criminology and Justice or Forensic Psychology or Legal Studies; B.A.
 Adult Education and Digital Technology

 - University of Waterloo – various*

 - Wilfrid Laurier University – various*